-In the distant past (Prehistoric Period 450,000 BC - AD 43), the earliest humans may have arrived in this area.
-The harbour would have been unrecognisable with elephants, lions and hyenas roaming freely with bears and wolves.
+The earliest humans may have arrived in Chichester Harbour during the Prehistoric Period (450,000 BC - AD 43).
+The Harbour would have been unrecognisable with elephants, lions and hyenas roaming freely with bears and wolves.

 Flints that would have been vital to life during the Neolithic period (4000 - 2000 BC) can still be found today on the shoreline.
 With seasonal grazing, butchering and hide preparation taking place, this area was an important part of the Neolithic economy.

 The first permanent settlers seem to have been established during the Bronze Age (6000 - 2000 BC).
 Round houses have been found on Hayling Island and pits containing domestic rubbish such as pottery hint at settlements near Bosham.

 Pollen can also give clues to the past.
 Analysis of pollen from the Bronze Age and Iron Age (600BC - AD 43) shows that saltmarsh was developing as the sea level rose and the salt content of tidal streams and rivers increased.

 During Iron Age and Roman periods, salt was collected with works found on Chidham's west coast and at the head of the Thorney Channel.